 March 2022 brought our annual guest night at the Army and Navy Club.
 This was a well attended and most enjoyable evening.
 Our guest speaker was Philip Benham, chairman of the friends of the National Railway Museum, who gave an illustrated talk about Robert Stephenson.

-My thanks to the secretary Michael Robson, treasurer Simon Sefton, and our website controller Tim Bittlestone for their work and support during the year.
+The Chairman gave thanks to the secretary Michael Robson, treasurer Simon Sefton, and our website controller Tim Bittlestone for their work and support during the year.

 Members of the Northumbria Club entertained sixteen guests at the club’s annual guest night on Wednesday 9th March 2022.
 The guest night was held at the Army and Navy Club in Central London.